ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-goes-full-time.rst

 We have some exciting news in Read the Docs land this week.
 The project has been `accepted into`_ the Portland Incubator Experiment, as an open source project.
-This means that we have office space provided to us in Portland for 3 months, where we will be working on Read the Docs full-time.
+This means that we have office space provided to us in Portland for three months, where we will be working on Read the Docs full-time.
 There will be two of us working on this:
 `Eric Holscher`_ and `Anthony Johnson`_.